thierry3000/computer_physics/docs/README.md

 ## basic commands
 We assume that you are familiar with basic linux command such as
 ```
-ls, cd, rm, .., echo, mkdir, etc
+ls, cd, rm, .., echo, chmod, mkdir, etc
 ```
 Never the less, let us

 - [x] create a folder name "computer_physics_2018"
 - [x] create a text file with your name in that folder e.g. "Thierry_Fredrich.txt" in that folder
-- [x] write your studend id (Matrikelnummer), eMail address and type of study into the file
+- [x] write your student id (Matrikelnummer), eMail address and type of study into the file
 - [x] (secure) copy this file to the main cip server (gordon) to the folder /home/comphys/students_2018
 - [x] delete the folder and the text file

-To obtain your latest source you can either visit the [github page](https://github.com/thierry3000/computer_physics) and hit the download button or you use git to get you on working copy of the repository.
-We do not have the time to explain all of it, but the following command will get the code.
+To obtain the latest source, you can either visit the [github page](https://github.com/thierry3000/computer_physics) and hit the download button or you use a git tool to get your own working copy of the repository.
+We do not have the time to explain all of it, but the following line will copy the code.

 ```
 git clone https://github.com/thierry3000/computer_physics.git
 ```
 ## Bash scripting (skip until spare time)
 Bash is one of the languages that allows direct communication with the linux kernel that is the heart of a linux based OS.
 Note that there are other languages as well.
-All commands typed into the command line could be saved in text file which is than called bash script.
+All commands typed into the terminal could be saved in a text file which is than called bash script.
 We do a simple example.
 Run the following line in your console

 ```
 for i in {0..10}; do echo ${i}; done
 ```
 than save the line in a text file called "loop.sh".
-By convention we have to add and additional line in the beginning
+By convention we have to add and additional line in the beginning:
 ```
 #!/bin/bash
 ```
-this line is called shebang tells the machine how to execute interpret our commands.
-In this case it uses the bash.
+the shebang tells the machine the language of your commands.
+In this case we speak "bash".

+- [x] Allow execution of your text file.
 - [x] Execute your script.

 # compiling and linking with external libraries